Chloe Isleta

-Chloe Kennedy Anne Doromal Isleta is a Filipino-American swimmer.
+Chloe Kennedy Anne Doromal Isleta (born May 14, 1998) is a Filipino-American swimmer.

 Early life and education

 Chloe Isleta is born on May 14, 1998 to Bill Walker and Cecile Doromal.
 She is a native of San Jose, California.
 Isleta studied at the Presentation High School in San Jose.
 She attended Arizona State University where she pursued a degree in journalism and mass communication.
 She would later study at the De La Salle University in Manila, Philippines.

 Swimming career

 Early years

 Isleta took up swimming as early as when she was six years old.
 She started her career in the United States.
 During her senior year at Presentation, she won the 200 individual medley at the California State Championship, She was also part of the Palo Alto Stanford Aquatics team.

 Collegiate

 Isleta was part of Arizona State's Sun Devils swimming team, where she was able to train under Bob Bowman.

 She competed for De La Salle swimming team at the University Athletic Association of the Philippines (UAAP) for just one year – in Season 85.
 She broke her school's championship drought in swimming since Season 66 in 2003 by winning five gold and two silver medals as well broke competition records in backstroke.